hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE that the =expressions are evaluated using pythons eval function.
 So basic python expressions can be evaluated as part of =expressions.

-NOTE: =expressions can only refer to other =expression cells and not text cells.
+NOTE: =expressions should only refer to other =expression cells and not text cells.

-## Supported functions
+## Supported functions for =expressions

+### Native functions

 sum(CellAddressRange)